Kevinpgalligan/FlagAnalysis/README.md

 # FlagAnalysis
-Image processing the flags of the world.
-Currently using the Pillow image processing library.
+Analysing national flags using Pillow and matplotlib.

 --------------